josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 The task is not to assume that persistence is virtuous.

-It is to ask what conditions continue to reproduce it.
+It is to ask which conditions continue to reproduce it.

 ---

-## 🌱 Persistence Is Information
+## 🌱 What Persistence Can And Cannot Show

 Repeated participation communicates that some combination of: